 Kim is married and has two children.
 She is an active member of Weavers Mennonite Church in Harrisonburg, VA.

 Jess is an Assistant Professor of Psychology at EMU and also serves as faculty for the MA in Biomedicine program.
 Her research centers around executive function abilities.
 Executive function (EF) refers to higher order cognitive abilities necessary to consciously persist in a task or behavior despite facing challenges in the form of competing rules, distractions, or delays.
 A significant body of work has documented the relation between EF deficits and early child development.
 Low levels of EF are associated with clinical-level ADHD symptamotology (Gewirtz, Stanton-Chapman & Reeve, 2009), social difficulties (Fahie & Symons, 2003), academic difficulties (Zhou, Main, & Wang, 2010), and difficulty regulating emotions (Kochanska, Murray, & Harlan, 2000).
 Jess’ research focuses on understanding the nature of EF and the factors associated with optimal regulatory abilities through a longitudinal, latent analysis framework.
-Her 2013 paper in Developmental Psychobiology (‘Infancy predictors of preschool and post-kindergarten executive function’) is one of their top 10 most downloaded articles and is nominated for the 2013-2014 Hennessy-Smotherman-Wiley Best Student Paper Award.
+Her 2013 paper in Developmental Psychobiology (‘Infancy predictors of preschool and post-kindergarten executive function’) is one of their top 10 most downloaded articles and was a finalist for the 2013-2014 Hennessy-Smotherman-Wiley Best Student Paper Award.

 Jess is an avid runner and dog lover.
 If you frequent downtown Harrisonburg regularly, you’ll probably see her running with her dog Jake at some point.